Facebook Ads for Musicians 2026: How to Scale Music Marketing After Meta’s Andromeda Update

 The Reality Check About Campaign Success

-Here’s the most important thing about paid advertising, which most experts won’t tell you: most campaigns fail, initially.
-That may sound depressing, but it’s actually quite liberating once you accept it.
+Most experts won’t admit this because it doesn’t sell courses.
+Most campaigns fail, initially.
+Sounds depressing.
+It’s actually liberating once you stop expecting every campaign to work.
 The goal isn’t, and never was, to create the perfect ad immediately.
 It’s to fail quickly and cheaply whilst figuring out what works for your specific music and audience.
 Once you’ve figure out your algorithmic nuance, paid promotion becomes one of the most reliable ways to reach new fans and build your career.
 Especially when organic reach keeps declining across all platforms.

 When You’re Ready to Invest

 Research suggests that allocating 20-30% of your total marketing budget to paid advertising, is a wise move.
 The rest should be reserved to cover content creation and tools.
-What’s that in practical terms?
-Well, if you’re making £500 monthly from music, reinvesting £75-100 into ads is reasonable once you’ve hit the readiness markers above.
+If you’re making £500 monthly from music, reinvest £75-100 into ads once you’ve hit the readiness markers above.
+Not before.
+I’ve watched artists spend their last £200 on Facebook ads three weeks after releasing their first single, with 80 email subscribers and zero content consistency.
+They burned the money in six days and quit, convinced ‘ads don’t work.’
+Ads work fine.
+Premature spending doesn’t.

 Start with £100-200 for initial testing, and split that across 2-3 small campaigns on different platforms.
 Give each one a week minimum.
 Track the cost per stream and whatever matters for your particular goals.
 Double the budget on whatever performs best; stop everything else.